banner image

 So in the best interest of both clinician and patient, it seems most ethical not to accept insurance directly.
 But please know that your insurance may still cover therapy!
 I use a billing service that helps us submit for out-of-network benefits on your behalf, and they may get you covered up to 80%.
 You can check your benefits here, if you are curious.

-I know therapy can be expensive, which is why I offer a sliding scale and discounted monthly rates for those who want or need to save some money.
+I know therapy can be expensive, which is why I offer a sliding scale and discounted monthly rates for those who want or need to save some money (talk to me to get a lower rate based on an honest need).
 By paying cash, you will have consistent rates (no surprises) and will understand what you'll need to pay.
 You will be notified of any rate changes.

 Why do you charge for consultations?